JoshuaKGoldberg/create-typescript-app/docs/Options.md

 That script will run completely autonomously, no prompted inputs required. ✨

-### Optional Values
+## Optional Values

-Creation also allows for optional overrides of the following inputs whose defaults are based on other values:
+The setup scripts also allow for optional overrides of the following inputs whose defaults are based on other values:

 - `--author` _(`string`)_: Username on npm to publish packages under (by default, an existing npm author, or the currently logged in npm user, or `owner.toLowerCase()`)
 - `--email` _(`string`)_: Email address to be listed as the point of contact in docs and packages (e.g. `example@joshuakgoldberg.com`)